lino-framework/getlino/docs/usage.rst

 .. program:: getlino configure

-The :cmd:`getlino configure` command configures this machine as a :term:`Lino server`.
+The :cmd:`getlino configure` command configures your machine as a :term:`Lino server`.
 This is required before you can run :cmd:`startsite`.

-If you run this command as root (using :cmd:`sudo`), it will also install system packages and system-wide configuration files, turning the machine into a production server.
-Otherwise it will configure your machine as a development server.
+If you run this command as root (using :cmd:`sudo`), it will also install system packages and system-wide configuration files, turning the machine into a **production server**.
+Otherwise it will install Lino into a  **virtual environment**.
+If you want Lino to install into an existing enviroment, you should activate it before running :cmd:`getlino configure` in order to use it as the default value for :option:`--shared-env`.

-:cmd:`getlino configure` reads or creates and updates a configuration file and then set up this machine accordingly.

-This command asks a lot of questions about the general layout of this Lino server.
-One question for each server configuration option.
-Read the docs about :cmd:`getlino configure`.
+:cmd:`getlino configure` asks a lot of questions, one question for each server configuration option.
+Read the docs below for more explanations.
 You can answer ENTER to each question if your don't care.

+:cmd:`getlino configure` creates or reads and updates a configuration file where it stores  your answers.
+Depending on whether you are root, the configuration file will be either :xfile:`/etc/getlino/getlino.conf` or :xfile:`~/.getlino.conf`.

 If you specify :option:`--batch`, every option gets its default value, which you may override by specifying command-line arguments.
 Use this option only when you really know that you want it (e.g. in a Dockerfile).

-On a development server you should activate  your default work virtual environment when running this :cmd:`getlino configure` because this will be the default value for :option:`--shared-env`.

-Your answers will be stored in a getlino configuration file.
-Depending on whether you are root, the configuration file will be either :xfile:`/etc/getlino/getlino.conf` or :xfile:`~/.getlino.conf`.

 .. command:: getlino configure

-    Configure this machine as a :term:`Lino server`.
-Create and/or update a Lino server configuration file and then set up this machine accordingly.
-    This is required before you can run :cmd:`startsite`.
+    Install the Lino framework on this machine.

     Run-time options: